jwplayer/applicaster-docs/index.md

 2. Click edit page 🧷
 3. Commit

-Non-contributors will need a pull request:
-1. Github will create a branch with your change uppon committing
-2. Create a pull request of your branch
+People with out direct edit rightrs need a pull request, that will first be reviewed of your request
-3. Await review of your request

-## Tips
+Tips
 - It can take up to 10 minutes for changes to publish after you push the changes to GitHub.
 - Make sure to clear to browser cache after applying a change.
 - To add a page go the [Github Repo](https://github.com/jwplayer/applicaster-docs), and copy another page.